Panamint's Bad Man

 Panamint's Bad Man is a 1938 American Western film directed by Ray Taylor and written by Luci Ward and Charles Arthur Powell.
 The film stars Smith Ballew, Evelyn Daw, Noah Beery, Sr., Stanley Fields, Harry Woods and Pat J. O'Brien.
 The film was released on July 8, 1938, by 20th Century Fox.

 Plot

-Larry Kimball disguises himself as an outlaw after receiving an assignment to go to Panamint and capture a gang of outlaws lead by King Gorman.
+Larry Kimball disguises himself as an outlaw after receiving an assignment to go to Panamint and capture a gang of outlaws led by King Gorman.